 - The Millennials start participating in the gig economy and freelance while as students and are better equipped for freelance work.

 However, the employees love the security and other features of a full-time job.
 Some of these include.

 - Work-life balance- fixed leaves and fixed work timing

 and so on.

-Let’s discuss the advantages and disadvantages of both freelance opportunities and full time work in further details.
+Let’s discuss the advantages and disadvantages of both freelance opportunities and full-time work in further detail.

 The Pros of Being an Employee